rrsm8d/CS461-GeneticAlgorithm/README.md

 Current issues:
 A part of the fitness function, in the other_adjustment_fitness, is potentially not implemented correctly, as SLA191x can be scheduled right after SLA100x in the output
+Comments are poorly formatted and variable names are all over the place.